 Kaufman says the one-brand strategy brought clarity that differentiates the company from the competition.
 Projects move seamlessly across the organization.
 The philosophy took a focus on embracing families, being leaders, championing creativity, listening and learning, being diverse and inclusive, breaking rules and taking risks, thinking big and having fun, and thinking globally.

-Apparently, older brands with products that take on their own persona can become challenging for marketers that want to keep that associateion with long-time audiences and fans, according to one conference attendee from a major brand who asked for anonymity.
+Apparently, older brands with products that take on their own persona can become challenging for marketers that want to keep that associateion with long-time audiences and fans, according to one conference attendee from a major brand that asked for anonymity.

 For Nickelodeon, the one-brand strategy unified the company, and made it more powerful.
 It proved beneficial to consumer because it helped them to more easily identify Nickelodeon as the brand during the transition into the company's new culture, Kaufman says.